izxxr/qord-legacy/docs/source/events.rst

 over gateway.
 These events are generally used to track the state of various entities.

-The recommended way to register an event listener, is to use the :meth:`Client.event` decorator to decorate the callback coroutine.
+The recommended way to register an event listener, is to use the :meth:`qord.Client.event` decorator to decorate the callback coroutine.
 Example::

     @client.event(qord.GatewayEvent.MESSAGE_CREATE)